 Basic Tools To Get Started

 At a minimum we recommended having these basic tools.
-I’ve linked to the tools I use and love, but any brand is fine.

 - Allen wrench set

 - Chain lube and cleaner

 - Chain brush (or toothbrush)